ScienceHackDayIndia/2023/README.md

-# Website powering Science Hack Day India 2013-2016
+# Website powering Science Hack Day India 2016 and beyond

 ## Credits

-Based on the [Clean Blog](http://startbootstrap.com/template-overviews/clean-blog/) theme using Bootstrap
+The 2016 site was based on the [Clean Blog](http://startbootstrap.com/template-overviews/clean-blog/) theme using Bootstrap

 ## Copyright and License